tpill90/steam-lancache-prefill/README.md

 <img src="docs/img/svg/overview.svg" alt="Overview">

 # Features
-* Select apps to prefill through an interactive menu.
+* Selecting which apps to prefill can be done through an interactive menu.
 * Supports login with Steam Guard, and Steam Guard Mobile Authenticator
 * No installation required!
 A completely self-contained, portable application.
 * Multi-platform support (Windows, Linux, MacOS, Arm64, Docker, Unraid)
 * High-performance!
-Downloads are significantly faster than using Steam, and can easily reach 10gbit/s or more!
+Downloads are significantly faster than using Steam.
+Downloads can scale all the way up to 100gbit/s!
 * Game downloads write no data to disk, so there is no need to have enough free space available.
 This also means no unnecessary wear-and-tear to SSDs!
 * Completely implemented from scratch, has no dependency on `SteamCMD`!
 * No Steam API key required!